priyanshu25jais/FSD/README.md

 # FSD
-This is my first ggit repository
+This is my first Git Repository.